A Final Voyage On Portugal’s The Presidential Train

 “So the culinary experience doesn’t end here.”

-Amongst the treasure was a small bottle of Graham’s 10 Year Tawny Port in a cute cylindrical packaging, a bottle of red wine, a beautiful artist sketchbook, and a bar of the wonderfully smelling bar of Portus Cale soap from Castelbel.
+Inside was a bottle of Graham’s 10 Year Tawny Port, a bottle of Niepoort wine, an artist sketchbook, and a bar of the wonderfully smelling Portus Cale soap from Castelbel.

 Was The Presidential Train Worth It?

-While I don’t know the exact economics of what putting together a trip of this caliber costs, I can say that Gonçalo and The Presidential Train spares no expenses in giving their guests the absolute best experience.
-And I have to speculate that this cuts incredibly deep in the profitability, if there’s any, of operating The Presidential Train.
+While I don’t know the exact economics of putting together a trip of this caliber, Gonçalo and The Presidential Train spared no expenses in giving their guests the a beautifully crafted and curated train and culinary experience.
+And I have to speculate that this cuts incredibly deep into the profitability, if there’s any, of operating The Presidential Train.

 From sourcing the train, pulling the Michelin-starred chefs away from their restaurants, bringing on board an endless supply of fine wines, procuring private access to Quinta do Vesuvio, and sending us off with all sorts of treats, the trip was worth every penny and more.